SeanDS/zero/docs/circuit/circuit/components.rst

 Setting a component's value
 ---------------------------

-A :class:`passive component <PassiveComponent>`'s value may be altered by setting its :attr:`~PassiveComponent.value`.
-The type may be :class:`int` or :class:`float` to directly specify the value, or alternatively a string can be provided with an SI formatted value such as:
+A :class:`passive component <PassiveComponent>`'s :attr:`~PassiveComponent.value`
+may be altered.
+The type may be :class:`int` or :class:`float` to directly specify the numerical value, or alternatively an SI formatted string may be provided, e.g.:

 * 1.1k
 * 2.2nF
 * 1e-9 Hz
 * 6.4 kHz

-The provided string will be parsed into an appropriate :class:`float`.
+The provided string will be parsed by :class:`~.format.SIFormatter` into an appropriate :class:`float`.
 The unit, if provided, will be ignored.

 ===============
 Class reference